Initial Child Protection Conferences

 - The wishes and feelings of the child(ren) are clearly outlined;

-- Needs arising from the child’s gender and any disabilities, as well as those arising from the child’s racial, cultural, linguistic or religious background are fully considered and accounted for when making decisions or developing plans;
+- Needs arising from the child’s gender identity and any disabilities, as well as those arising from the child’s racial, cultural, linguistic or religious background are fully considered and accounted for when making decisions or developing plans;

 - Appropriate arrangements are made to receive third party confidential information;